-A record number of Americans want to be a part of history and attend the inauguration of President-elect Barack Obama but, unfortunately, only 250,000 tickets are up for grabs.
-While many websites are claiming to sell tickets online, your Better Business Bureau is advising the public that purchasing scalped tickets could leave you out in the cold with empty pockets on Inauguration Day.
+DAYTON, OHIO, November 14, 2008 - While a record number of Americans want to be a part of history and attend the inauguration of President-elect Barack Obama, only 250,000 tickets are up for grabs.
+While many Web sites are claiming to sell tickets online, your Better Business Bureau is advising the public purchasing scalped tickets could leave you out in the cold with empty pockets on Inauguration Day.

-So how does someone get a ticket to the most popular event of 2009?
+So, how does someone get a ticket to the most popular event of 2009?
 The Joint Congressional Committee on Inaugural Ceremonies is responsible for divvying out tickets to Congressional representatives.
-It is then up to the Congressmen and woman to hand out the tickets—which are free—to constituents the day before the inauguration.
+It’s then up to the Congressmen and women to hand out free tickets to constituents the day before the inauguration.
 According to the Times Wires Services, some members of Congress—who usually have several hundred tickets to pass out at their discretion—have received thousands of requests.
-Senator Cardin (D-Md.) told the Washington Post that his office had received 40,000 requests for tickets.
+Senator Cardin (D-Md.) told the Washington Post his office had received 40,000 requests for tickets.

-The fact that tickets haven’t even been distributed to the members of Congress yet hasn’t stopped online scalpers from trying to rake in cash from patriotic Americans.
-A CNN.com report found that some online ticket brokers were selling VIP seats for upwards of $20,000 each.
-While many online brokers offer a money-back guarantee if they can’t secure the tickets, the purchaser will likely already be en route to Washington, DC, before they receive the bad news that the broker couldn’t provide the promised tickets.
+The fact tickets haven’t even been distributed to the members of Congress yet hasn’t stopped online scalpers from trying to rake in cash from patriotic Americans.
+A CNN.com report found some online ticket brokers were selling VIP seats for upwards of $20,000 each.
+While many online brokers offer a money-back guarantee if they can’t secure the tickets, the purchaser will likely already be en route to Washington, DC, before receiving the bad news the broker couldn’t provide the promised tickets.

-“Considering these online brokers won’t even know for certain they have tickets until just before the Inauguration, an American looking to be a part of history might travel all the way to Washington DC and spend January 20 watching the swearing in from his or her hotel room,” said Randall Hoth, Wisconsin BBB president.
+"Considering these online brokers won’t even know for sure they have tickets until just before the Inauguration, someone looking to be a part of history might travel all the way to Washington and spend January 20 watching the swearing in from their hotel room," said John North, BBB president and CEO.

 Not only are scalpers trying to sell tickets they don’t have, Senator Feinstein (D-Calif.), the chair of the Inaugural Committee, plans to introduce legislation this month that would make scalping inaugural tickets a misdemeanor crime.
-The inaugural committee is also alerting lawmakers that it is a violation of Congress’ code of ethics for members or staff to sell their tickets.
+The inaugural committee is also alerting lawmakers it’s a violation of Congress’ code of ethics for members or staff to sell their tickets.

 Because of the overwhelming requests for tickets, some members of Congress are planning to distribute tickets via a lottery system.
-Constituents can contact their local Member of Congress or U.S. Senators to request tickets and get their name in the hopper.
+You can contact your local Member of Congress (www.house.gov) or U.S. Senators (www.senate.gov) to request tickets and get your name in the hopper.